Last updated: 16 March 2023

 Of the working-age people with disabilities in the UK, almost half are employed - but this figure should be higher.
 With the right support, many more could join their ranks.

-But there's lots of guidance, support and training to help you into employment.
-Government-backed schemes can help, while awareness-raising initiatives are challenging the stereotypes about people with disabilities to ensure that everyone has a fair chance of working.
+Government schemes can help.
+Awareness raising initiatives are challenging the stereotypes about people with disabilities to ensure that everyone has a fair chance of working.

-Watch videos and read personal stories from three Change100 role models who have benefited from the scheme.
+Watch videos and read personal stories from three Change100 role models who share the benefits of the scheme.

 Find out more about how Leonard Cheshire Disability supports disabled people looking for work.